Answer

 - Online through the ATO website.

-- By mail if you are unable to apply in person.
+- By mail, if you are unable to apply in person.

-What If An Employee Does Not Provide A TFN?
+What If an Employee Does Not Provide a TFN?

 More Information